 Karen has periodically hosted shopping events at Bambinos, with a portion of the proceeds going to Hand to Hold, including Giving Tuesday in November, when she donated proceeds from sales that day.
 Bambinos is currently working on the 25th anniversary Fiesta medal, and all proceeds of the medal will also benefit Hand to Hold.
 She is hoping these events create more awareness about Hand to Hold in the San Antonio area.

 Karen describes her NICU experiences as lonely as isolating, especially her first NICU stay with a full term infant who didn’t “fit in.”
-Five years later, after delivering her second daughter at 30 weeks, Karen was introduced to Hand to Hold by her friend and former colleague (and current President of Hand to Hold Board of Directors), Lana Macrum-Craig.
+Five years later, after delivering her second daughter at 30 weeks, Karen was introduced to Hand to Hold by her friend and former colleague (and current Chair of the Hand to Hold Board of Directors), Lana Macrum-Craig.
 Karen immediately joined Hand to Hold’s online communities and took comfort in hearing from others who had gone through what she was going through.